 StockTwits can be distracting, so while day trading keeps the focus on market research related to your specific trade parameters and market.

-For traders starting out, the demo account is the best free resource out there.
-While a demo account won't replicate the emotional ups and downs of making and losing real money, it will let you know if your trading methods are sound or not.
-If money can't be made consistently in a demo account, then money certainly won't be made trading real capital (which is much tougher).
+For traders starting out, a trading simulator is the best free resource available.
+While a simulator won't replicate the emotional ups and downs of making and losing real money, it will let you know if your trading methods are sound or not.
+Simulations allow you to test your knowledge, strategies, and abilities without risk.

 There are many trading simulators available.
 It might be a good idea to use one offered by a broker you would consider using in real trades.
 This allows you to become familiar with the broker, their fees, and their platform while developing your trading skills.